JPC SYSTEMIC PATHOLOGY

 · Pulmonary infections are rare; result from inhalation of the organism

 TYPICAL CLINICAL FINDINGS:

-- Cats with disseminated form are febrile, depressed and anorexic.
+· Cats with the disseminated form are febrile, depressed and/or anorexic

-- Respiratory signs are the most frequent extracutaneous clinical findings
+· Respiratory signs are the most frequent extracutaneous clinical finding

 TYPICAL GROSS FINDINGS: